256HODL/lnd_macos/README.md

 **Bitcoin Core macOS Build Guide**
 - https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md

+Summary of commands to build a full node:

 ```
 ## Does not include a GUI or wallet.
 See the Bitcoin Core Build Guide if you'd like to enable this functionality.